Quick Dill Pickles by the Quart: Refrigerated or Canned

-Learn how to make fabulous quick dill pickles by the quart or pint when you just have a few pickling cucumbers from the garden.
-These easy, step-by-step instructions will help you stock up on crunchy dill pickles in no time.
+Learn how to make quick dill pickles by the quart or pint when you just have a few pickling cucumbers from the garden.
+These easy, step-by-step instructions will help you stock up on crunchy quick dill pickles in the refrigerator or your pantry in no time.
 How do you make quick process pickles?
-Whether you want to make refrigerator dill pickles or prefer to process pickles in a boiling water canner, this simple recipe will do both.
+Whether you want to make refrigerator dill pickles or prefer to process pickles in a boiling water canner, this simple recipe will do either.
 When you are making a pickle gift basket, including pickles that have been processed in a canner is best.
 If you are just going to enjoy the pickles yourself and you have room in the refrigerator, the refrigerator pickles definitely have more crunch.
 Want to make some pickle gifts or stock up on these crispy, delicious gems?
 I have the best dill pickle recipe to share with you.
 It has served me well for decades.
-Bonus: These pickles are gluten free.
+This quick dill pickle recipe works well with big dill pickles or small dill pickles.
+Bonus: These pickles are gluten-free.
 Get the simple steps for how to make these quick, cute pickles from scratch and produce some pickles with a purpose today!

 Benefits of Dill Pickles